 Riding A Wave

-When I was around 16 or so, I attended a local technical college where I learned the basics of electrical science.
+When I was around 16 or so, I attended a local technical college.
+Here I learned the basics of electrical science.
 In one class, the lecturer demonstrated the nature of the frequency of the current waveform on an oscilloscope.
 He connected the screen to an electrical circuit with a frequency converter.
-As he varied the frequency, we could see that the general shape of the electrical waveform remained the same although its peaks and troughs varied in height and length.
+As he varied the frequency, we could see that the general shape of the electrical waveform remained the same.
+Although its peaks and troughs varied in height and length.
 There was a rise and a fall of the wave from zero to peak positive, then back to zero and through its negative half cycle.
-As the frequency altered in the circuit, the incandescent lamp flickered on and off at corresponding rates, then remained stable, then turned off completely.
+As the frequency altered in the circuit, the incandescent lamp flickered on and off at corresponding rates, remained stable, and turned off completely.

-As I have contemplated that experiment over the years, it seems to me that life is just like that.
-In fact, it may just be that only more complex, more subtle.
+As I contemplated that experiment over the years, it seems that life is just like that, only more complex and subtle.
 There are ons and there are offs, there are ups and there are downs, there is foreground and background.
-Instead of one frequency converter altering the pace, height and length of the wave of conscious experience, there is an infinite number arranged perhaps in fractals, combining in accordance with resonance to produce the lives we live.
-We don't have control over all of these inputs so maybe it's best to just ride the wave.
+Instead of one frequency converter altering the pace, height and length of the wave of conscious experience, there is an infinite number.
+They are perhaps arranged, perhaps in fractals, combining in accordance with resonance to produce the lives we live.
+We don't have control over all of these inputs, so maybe it's best to just ride the wave.

 The Illusion of Free Will & The Surface Level Personality

-The differentiation I form between what I call me, my surface-level personality, and the broader me, of which I often have little present moment awareness, is key to understanding what the true nature of free will is.
-The typical frame of mind of most human beings is that we are somebody, that we are relevant, important and real even if that somebody we perceive ourselves to be is self-destructive and lacking self-worth.
-In other words, I might regard myself as a big-shot businessman, have a big bank account and an inflated idea of myself, or I may be a reclusive with an eating disorder, anxious and afraid to leave my house.
+The differentiation I form between what I call myself, my surface-level personality, and the broader me (of which I often have little present moment awareness) is key to understanding what the true nature of free will is.
+The typical frame of mind of most human beings is that we are somebody, that we are relevant, important and real, even if that somebody we perceive ourselves to be is self-destructive and lacking self-worth.
+In other words, I might regard myself as a big-shot businessman, have a big bank account and an inflated idea of myself, or I may be reclusive with an eating disorder, anxious and afraid to leave my house.
 Either way, I believe myself to be this personality.

 In the surface-personality-led state of mind, as I examine the question of free will, I cannot bear the idea that I am not in control, at least to some trivial extent.
-Even if I am considered dysfunctional, I still can make choices even though I may realise my behaviour is damaging to me, such as that we see in an addict.
-In many respects, the playing out of the apparently self-destructive lifestyle of the dysfunctional person is the only self-perceived means of control they can exercise over their existence.
-All that being said, problems arise and are exacerbated by our efforts to make change happen, or not.
+Even if you consider me dysfunctional, I still can make choices even though I may realise my behaviour is damaging to me, such as that we see in an addict.
+In many respects, the dysfunctional life of a person reflects the only perceived means of control they have over their existence.
+That said, our problems arise and we exacerbate them by our efforts to make change happen.

 What you do, is what the whole universe is doing at the place you call here and now.
 The real you is not a puppet which life pushes around – the real deep down you, IS the whole universe.